ipspace/netlab/docs/module/bgp.md

       community: standard
 ```

-* A list of strings (**standard**, **extended**, or both) -- all communities specified in the list will be propagated to IBGP and EBGP neighbors.
-Most network operating systems will be configured with the **both** configuration keyword if you specify `['standard','extended']` as the value.
+* A list of strings -- all communities specified in the list will be propagated to IBGP and EBGP neighbors.
 In the following example, R1 propagates standard and extended communities to all its neighbors.

 ```
 nodes:
   r1:
     bgp:
-      community: [standard, extended]
+      community: [ standard, extended]
 ```

 * A dictionary with two keys: **ibgp** and **ebgp**.
 The value of each key could be a string or a list (see above).
 The following example sets a network-wide default -- send standard and extended communities to the IBGP neighbors and standard communities to EBGP neighbors (this is the global default set in the built-in **topology-defaults.yml** file).